iitggithub/ezshare_cpap/README.md

 ### PAP Compatibility

-If all you're looking to do is synchronize the contents of the SD card with your mac (for review in Oscar etc), then the script will work for both the Airsense 10 and 11 machines as the directory structure on both machines are the same.
+If all you're looking to do is synchronize the contents of the SD card with your mac/Linux server (for review in Oscar etc), then the script will work for both the Airsense 10 and 11 machines as the directory structure on both machines are the same.

 For uploading of data to Sleep HQ however, the script has only been tested against the Airsense 10.
 It has not been confirmed whether it works with the Resmed Airsense 11 but the Identification.json and JOURNAL.JNL files are automatically included in the upload.zip file if they're present in the SD_Card directory.

 ### Credentials securely stored in your Keychain

 The script doesn't store any WiFi credentials in the script itself or on the filesystem.
-Instead, it will store them in your Login Keychain.
+Instead, it will store them in your Login Keychain (Mac) or $HOME/.ezshare (Linux).
 When you first run the script, it will prompt you for the WiFi SSID and Password for both the Ez Share SD card, and your home WiFi network.
-Once these details are saved in your Keychain, you don't have to enter them again.
+Once these details are saved, you don't have to enter them again.

 ### Sleep HQ integration

 The script can be configured to automatically upload your data to Sleep HQ for review.
 The script will perform the upload provided that there is new sleep data since the last time the script was run.
+Simply changing settings is not enough to trigger an upload to Sleep HQ.
+There needs to be new sleep data recorded in order for an upload to be triggered.

 ### Automatic updates